Introduction

 But did al-Jazari know the Biblical story about how the ancient serpent lost his feet?

 Years ago I visited the Topkapi Museum in Istanbul, and near one of the swords there was a summary of the “The Binding הָעֲקֵידָה Ha-Aqedah” only, Ishmael (and not Isac) is the victim and the hero of the story.
-First, I thought there was a confusion, but this is of course just my ignorance.
+First, I thought there was confusion, but this is, of course, just my ignorance.
 Eid al-Adha ( عيد الأضحى) ‘Feast of the Sacrifice’ is the second of two Islamic holidays celebrated worldwide each year.
-The sacrifice celebrated is the sacrifice Ibrahim (Abraham) our father, was asked by God to sacrifice his son Ismail (Ishmael) though the Qur’an does not name the son.
+The sacrifice celebrated is the sacrifice Ibrahim (Abraham), our father, was asked by God to sacrifice his son Ismail (Ishmael), though the Qur’an does not name the son.
 In my eyes, both stories are equally heinous, and already as a child, I remember my inner resistance.
-Like the story of the Binding, the story of the garden of Eden in the Quran is completely different:
+Like the story of the Binding, the story of the Garden of Eden in the Quran is completely different:

 “And you, Adam, inhabit the Garden, you and your wife, and eat whatever you wish; but do not approach this tree, lest you become sinners.